w3f-community/asylum-item-nft/docs/items-metadata-standard.md

-//TODO

-add info about template and item update

 # Items metadata standard

-Every Item in the Asylum ecosystem can have custom metadata, but will also inherit metadata from its Template (including Interpretations).
+Every Item in the Asylum ecosystem can have custom metadata and inherit metadata from its Template (including Interpretations).
+Below there is a detailed diagram showing NFT-item related entities and their relations.

 ## Asylum entities flow diagram